0xAliHn/kotlin-for-android-developers/construction_methods_and_function_parameters.md

 }
 ```

-I added the third default value to the tag name of the class name.
-If the total overhead in Java will grow geometrically.
-It can now be called by:
+I’ve added a third parameter that includes a tag which defaults to the class name.
+The amount of
+overloads we’d need in Java grows exponentially.
+You can now write these calls:

 ```kotlin
 toast("Hello")